20 Top-Rated Tourist Attractions in Fort Worth, TX

 - At the top-end of the mid-range bracket is the Embassy Suites, with large rooms and a great location in the Sundance Square area.
 Molly the Trolley stops right outside the hotel's front door.

 - The best budget hotels tend to be about a 10-minute drive outside the downtown core.
-La Quinta Inn & Suites Fort Worth Eastchase is perfect for sports fans, with the AT&T Stadium just over three miles away.
+La Quinta Inn & Suites by Wyndham Fort Worth Eastchase is perfect for sports fans, with the AT&T Stadium just over three miles away.

 - The Best Western Fort Worth Inn & Suites is west of the city center and is surrounded by a selection of restaurants.